MerginMaps/docs/src/manage/dashboard-maps/index.md

 After syncing the project, the background map will be added to your webmap.

 ### Customisations
-Other customisations can be done.
-The `map-script.js` file
+Other customisations can be done in the `map-script.js` JavaScript file.

 ## Webmaps extent